The Kindness of Strangers

 “Jack is talking to her?”
 Dex asked, astonished.
 Alex grunted his answer and Dex puffed out a breath of air and said, “Alright then.
 I guess we’re letting a hen into the cock house.
 Have Maxy bring her home.
 I’ll have to get a bed for that room, but she can leave her stuff in there and one of us can sleep on the couch or something.
 We’ll figure it out.”

 “You got it boss.”
 Alex laughed.

-“Oh, fuck you.”
-Dex snapped.
-Alex said goodbye and hung up, before making his way back to the table, where the others were still chatting animatedly.
+“Is that a threat or a promise?”
+There was a low rumbling sound from the other end, but before Dex could answer, Alex said goodbye and hung up, then made his way back to the table, where the others were still chatting animatedly.

 “I must say,” Alta drawled, “this is quite possibly the best conversation I’ve had in years.
 You boys certainly do know how to tickle a girl’s funny bone.”

 “Years?”
 Alex asked.
 “Honey you can’t be more than eighteen, how can you not have had a good conversation in years?”